flavioVitoriano/streamlit-tools-chatapp/README.md

 ## Usage

 1. Create a .env file, use the .env.example as a template.
+2. Install all dependencies with `pip install -r requirements.txt`.
 2. Run `streamlit run front.py` to start the app.

 ## Chat examples